What do we do?

 - encourage their curiosity, active learning and sense of awe and wonder

 We are lucky to have extensive resources and are always looking for opportunities to develop further.
 The nursery has three shared classrooms and a garden which has been developed as an outdoor learning environment.
 We have a ball pool, a multi sensory room and a small room for speech and language work.

 We plan high quality learning experiences based on well planned play, as we believe this is the key way in which children learn with enjoyment.
 We follow the Early Years Foundation Stage curriculum and strive to ensure that every child’s interests and needs are met.
 We will tell you more about the EYFS and about your child’s learning during your time with us.

 We offer 60 part-time places.

-Children are admitted in two different ways:
+Children are admitted in three different ways: